 25. Vulnerable to human viruses

-Study has shown that gorillas are highly susceptible to human viruses including Ebola, influenza and coronavirus.
+The study has shown that gorillas are highly susceptible to human viruses including Ebola, influenza, and coronavirus.
 This can be attributed to the fact that gorillas share over 98% of the human DNA and therefore can easily be affected by any virus that affects humans.